MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 ### Pull Requests

-In order to maintain this repository more effectively, we only grant the read permissions to the contributor, so if you want to create a new branch for your pull request, please fork the repository first, and then make changes to the fork and submit your pull request.
+In order to maintain this repository more effectively, we only grant the read permissions to the contributor, so if you want to contribute your source code, please fork the repository first, and then commit changes to your fork and submit your pull request.
 For more information, please see [Creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

 For creating a pull request from your fork, open your fork of the repository, click the "New pull request" button, a new page titled **Comparing changes** will be opened, by default, there are two branches will be shown in this page, the base repository and head repository.
 Please check them carefully and make sure those make sense as you are about to bringing your changes into the upstream version.
 Click the ![](./images/Miscellaneous/contributing_create_pull_request.png) to start to submit your pull request as below.